Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI, IBM Watson

 Machine learning as a service (MLaaS) is an umbrella definition of various cloud-based platforms that cover most infrastructure issues such as data pre-processing, model training, and model evaluation, with further prediction.
 Prediction results can be bridged with your internal IT infrastructure through REST APIs.

 Amazon Machine Learning services, Azure Machine Learning, Google AI Platform, and IBM Watson Machine Learning are four leading cloud MLaaS services that allow for fast model training and deployment.
 These should be considered first if you assemble a homegrown data science team out of available software engineers.
-Have a look at our data science team structures story to have a better idea of roles distribution.
+Have a look at our data science team structures story to have a better idea of roles distribution or watch a video: